leveris133t/API-docs/jumio/jumio.md

 ## Responsibilities of the service

-The ultimate responsilibity of the service is to verify idenfication and address documents.
+The ultimate responsilibity of the service is to capture identity and address documentation from the user.

 It does this by supporting:
-* **Document upload** from the user e.g. identity and address documents
+* **Document upload** from the user e.g. identity and address documents and
-* **Data extraction** from the uploaded documents and
+* **Document validation** of those documents

-* **Document verification**
+**Document verification** and **Data extraction** on the uploads is performed directly by the Jumio service.

 ## How to use the service

-The Jumio service is typically kicked off by the [onboarding process](onboarding.md).
+The Jumio service is kicked off by the [onboarding process](onboarding.md) when a `CUSTOM` step with the `stepCode` `JUMIO` or `JUMIO_POA` is encountered.
+See the [Onboarding - private API](https://doc.ffc.internal/book/mw-ib/mw-gen-user-activation-ib/user-activation-private-ib/latest/index.html) documentation for more details.

 The entire workflow of processing a document or verification is called a **scan transaction**.